 عنوان مقاله [English]

-It generally accepted that steep landscape are associated with areas of high uplift rate and active tectonic.
-Rivers system are well adopted to tectonic processes to provide useful information about the rate of uplift in landforms.
-The steepness of rivers which depends on the declivity of channels is fraction of uplift rate.
-So we expect that if the amount of the steepness in the longitudinal profile of the river is low, the uplift rate is slight too and if the steepness is high, the uplift rate is intense too.
-Concavity index usually depends on bed material.
-But erosion efficiency has direct connection with incision power law and its steepness.
-But weakness of bed material especially alluvial can increase rate of erosion efficiency in channels.
-Erosion efficiency is the volume of sediment that is completely removed from the environment after erosion.
-Erosion efficiency is a function of sedimentary flux.
-This parameter can be directly related to the tectonic processes and characteristics of the bedrock.
-If tectonic processes lead to an increase in the height of the landforms, it can increase orographic precipitation in mountainous areas, and it can lead to increasing sedimentary flux, then erosion efficiency also increases.
-The main purpose of this study is to analysis the effect of active tectonic and erosion on equilibrium profile of the main rivers of the Damghan Mountain based on the Stream Power Law.
-These steepness and concavity parameters are influenced by set of lithological, geological, topographic and erosion factors.
-All of these factors are effective in location of knick points of rivers and are able to provide useful information about the geological and erosion status of the area
+It is generally accepted that steep landscapes are associated with areas of high uplift rate and active tectonic.
+River systems are well adopted to tectonic processes to provide useful information about the rate of uplift in the landforms.
+The steepness of rivers, which depends on channels’ declivity, is a fraction of uplift rate.
+Thus, it is expected that if steepness in the longitudinal profile of the river is low, the uplift rate is slight, and if it is high, the uplift rate becomes intense.
+Concavity index usually depends on bed material; however, erosion efficiency has direct connection with incision power law and its steepness.
+At the same time, weakness of bed materials, especially alluvial, can boost the rate of erosion efficiency in channels.
+This latter parameter is the volume of sediment, completely removed from the environment after erosion.
+A function of sedimentary flux, it can be directly related to the tectonic processes as well as bedrock characteristics.
+If tectonic processes lead to an increase in the landforms’ height, they are capable of increasing orographic precipitation in mountainous areas, leading to an increase in sedimentary flux, which in turn boosts erosion efficiency as well.
+The main purpose of this study is to analyze the effect of active tectonic and erosion on equilibrium profile of the main rivers of Damghan Mountains, based on the Stream Power Law.
+Both steepness and concavity parameters are affected by a set of lithological, geological, topographic, and erosion factors, all of which are effective for the location of rivers’ knick points and are able to provide useful information about the geological and erosion status of the area.

-Material and Method: In order to investigate the power incision law, the DEM map in 30m resolution was used to extract the channels.
-For extracting the rivers, the D8 algorithm method was used to calculate the flow direction.
-In this method, the flow path of each pixel that fall on the lower pixel with a lower slope was calculated and the flow directions was determined.
+In order to investigate the power incision law, the DEM map with a resolution of 30m was utilized to extract the channels.
+When extracting the rivers, their flow direction was calculated via D8 algorithm method, which measures the flow path of each pixel, falling on the lower pixel with a lower slope, thus determining the flow directions.
 In this regard, we first need to create a DEM map with the least inconsistency.
 This method focuses on extracting central flows in valleys and reducing parallel flows.
-After extracting the channels, their slope-area logarithmic diagram were plotted.
-The regression line considered for the logarithmic plot is the power regression, which is the relation of the river incision power.
-In this regression, the slope of the regression line is concavity and the intercept of line is steepness.
-To obtain information about lithological features of the area that are effective in analyzing the concavity and steepness parameters, the geological map of Damghan and Shahrud was used.
-The study area is part of the mountain structure of Eastern Alborz and has several active faults.
-North Damghan Mountain is located on the southern side of eastern Alborz between 36。14'0.3" to 36。18' 82" and 55。00' 26" to 53。59' 56" in north of Iran plateau.
+Hence after extracting the channels, their slope-area logarithmic diagram got plotted.
+The regression line considered for the logarithmic plot was the power regression, the relation of the river incision power.
+In this regression, the slope of the regression line is concavity and the intercepting line, the steepness.
+To obtain information about lithological features of the area that are effective for analysis of both concavity and steepness parameters, the geological map of Damghan and Shahrud was used.
+The study area is part of the mountainous structure of Eastern Alborz, having several active faults.
+North Damghan Mountains are located on the southern side of eastern Alborz between 36。14'0.3" to 36。18' 82" and 55。00' 26" to 53。59' 56" in north of Iran plateau.
 There are different outcrops of lithostratigraphic formations from Precambrian to Quaternary in this area.
-Geologically speaking, the study area is composed of set of over thrust blocks and nappes.
+Geologically speaking, the study area is composed of a set of over thrust blocks and nappes.
 The thrust faults and nappes within piggy back style have pushed eastern Alborz stratigraphy sequences on each other.
 The folds in the region have a strong connection to thrust structures and nappes.
-These folds are of different types and sizes but most of them are inclined and recumbent because of widespread compressive component in eastern Alborz.
+These folds are of different types and sizes, but most of them are inclined and recumbent because of the widespread compressive component in eastern Alborz.